 Yes.
 We have been granted an FAA Part 107 waiver for operations outside of daylight limits (after sunset and before sunrise).
-We also have night approval for most area controlled airspaces such as CVG and Lunken Airports
+We also have night flight approval for most of Ohio and neighboring states controlled airspace such as Cincinnati, Cleveland, Columbus, Dayton, Indianapolis and Louisville Airports

 DO YOU FLY COMMERCIAL DRONES OVER WATER?

 Yes, all the time.

 HOW SMOOTH IS THE UHD DRONE AERIAL VIDEOGRAPHY YOU PROVIDE?

 Perfect Perspectives uses equipment and techniques that no other aerial company possesses to provide the smoothest footage in the industry.
 An example of this is our proprietary spherical camera enclosures.
 Perfect Perspectives is the only close range cinema company to guarantee its clients that the footage supplied will require zero post stabilization on all cameras we fly.
 This is only possible due to a combination of 3 decades of designing, building and piloting remotely piloted aircraft combined with cutting edge technology such as the Freefly Movi.